-If you want to use a systemwide upgrade from economy to business class, you need the “C” fare class.
+If you want to use a systemwide upgrade then you should be looking for either the “A” or “C” fare class:

 As you might expect, upgrades are generally clearing closer and closer to departure, as American is doing everything they can to sell premium seats before upgrading people.

 If an upgrade doesn’t initially clear, it will be prioritized in the following order:

 - Then by upgrade type (with systemwide upgrades and other confirmable upgrades getting highest priority)

 - Lastly by your rolling 12-month elite qualifying dollar (EQDs) total